xuanwang91/xuanwang91.github.io/_pages/about.md

 ## Prospective Students
-My lab at Virginia Tech has openings for **PhD, Master, and Post-doc students** and research internship opportunities for **undergrad students**.
+My lab at Virginia Tech has openings for **PhD/Master students and Post-doc researchers** and research internship opportunities for **undergrad students**.
 We are looking for students with a strong background in <span style="color:blue">NLP, data mining, deep learning, or bioinformatics</span>.

 Please email me if you're interested in working with me. **In your email**, please include the following items:
 - Title as "Prospective Student: YourName - YourAffliation"